JVDTS/JVDTS/README.md

 - 👋 Hi, I’m @JVDTS
 - 👀 I’m interested in programming, cybersecurity and Software development
 - 🌱 I’m currently learning python
-- 📫 How to reach me here or on instagram @officialjvdots
+- 📫 reach me here

 <!---
 JVDTS/JVDTS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.